raspberrypilearning/create-your-own-world/en/step_13.md

 ## What next?

-- Why not have a go at creating another game by working through the [CATS!](https://projects.raspberrypi.org/en/projects/cats) project.
+- Have a go at creating another game by working through the [CATS!](https://projects.raspberrypi.org/en/projects/cats) project.

-- Or if you want to have a go at a different type of game using Python, by trying out the [RPG](https://projects.raspberrypi.org/en/projects/rpg) project.
+- If you want to make a game using Python instead of Scratch, tyr out the [RPG](https://projects.raspberrypi.org/en/projects/rpg) project.